jquery-archive/plugins.jquery.com/docs/package.md

 Put keywords in it.
 It's an array of strings.
 This helps people discover your plugin as it's listed on the jQuery Plugins Site.
+Keywords may only contain letters, numbers, hyphens, and dots.

 ## <a name="field-homepage">homepage</a>